gyan-sharma/sm-doc/introduction.md

 - **Community Platforms (Discord, Slack, GitHub):** Real-time input from experts and peers.
 - **Support Tickets & SLAs:** Prioritized assistance with guaranteed response times, scaling to your SLA tier (Standard, Silver, Gold, Platinum).
 - **Blockchain Academy:** Video tutorials, bootcamps, and “BUIDL sessions” for deeper learning.

-Whether you need quick fixes, specialized training, or strategic guidance, these channels ensure that you can move forward confidently at every stage of your blockchain journey.

---